Widowmaker (Overwatch): Appearances

 Amélie Lacroix is a French woman introduced in the 2016 first-person shooter Overwatch.
 A ballerina, her husband Gerard was an agent in Overwatch, a global peace-keeping force.
 The terrorist group Talon kidnapped her, and unbeknownst to the Overwatch team that rescued her, they had brainwashed her to act as a sleeper agent.
 After killing Gerard, she fled to Talon, who trained her as a sniper.
 Now operating under the moniker "Widowmaker", they experimented on her to improve her combat capabilities, slowing her heartrate which caused her skin to turn light blue and her emotions to be numbed.
 She later returns in the game's sequel, Overwatch 2.
 Her character is voiced by Chloé Hollings, with some of the dialogue spoken in French.

 Her story is further fleshed out in supplemental video and literary media related to the series.
 First appearing a cinematic trailer for Overwatch at the 2014 BlizzCon event, she is featured trying to steal a gauntlet belonging to Talon's imprisoned leader, Doomfist.
 She later appears in the animated short Alive, the second in a series of Overwatch animated shorts.
 In it, she comes into conflict with Tracer while on an assassination mission in London, escaping after killing her target.
 In a subsequent short, Infiltration, she appears alongside Talon agents trying to assassinate a Russian CEO, but the attempt fails.
+Her story continues in Overwatch 2, where she's shown facilitating a meeting between the characters Zenyatta and Ramattra on behalf of Talon.
+Later, after the character Vendetta takes over Talon, she and several others leave the organization and are now on the run.

 In print media, she appears in Legacy, the seventh issue of the 2016 Overwatch tie-in comic book series.
 Set prior to the events of the game and shortly after Gerard's murder, in the comic Overwatch attempts to rescue hostages from a Talon installation, but come under fire from Widowmaker.
 Their own sniper Ana tracks and shoots her in the helmet, but is stunned upon recognizing her, as Overwatch had assumed she was dead.
 Ana's sniper rifle is shot by Widowmaker and the shrapnel hits her face, incapacitating her.
 She appears briefly in the tenth issue Reflections, placing a flower on Gerard's grave, and later in issue 13, titled Masquerade, in which she helps the newly freed Doomfist reassert his power over Talon.
 She also appears in the second issue of Overwatchs Tracer—London Calling comic miniseries, a retelling of the Alive animated short from Tracer's point of view.
-She lastly appears as a minor character in the short story Code of Violence, set before the events of the game, in which she assists Talon with retrieving a scientist.
+She also appears as a minor character in the short story Code of Violence, set before the events of the game, in which she assists Talon with retrieving a scientist.